Real Estate

 Pro Tip

-The most effective equipment management policy I have seen at a real estate office tied equipment privileges to return compliance.
-Agents with a 90%+ return rate within 7 days of listing closure could check out premium equipment (electronic lockboxes, tablets) without pre-approval.
-Agents below 80% return rate needed manager approval for any checkout.
-Agents below 70% were charged a deposit.
-Within six months, the office’s equipment loss rate dropped by over 60%.
-The policy worked not because of the deposit — it worked because agents started paying attention to equipment return once there was a measurable standard.
+One effective equipment management policy ties equipment privileges to return compliance.
+Agents with a 90%+ return rate within 7 days of listing closure can check out premium equipment (electronic lockboxes, tablets) without pre-approval.
+Agents below 80% return rate need manager approval for any checkout.
+Agents below 70% are charged a deposit.
+This kind of tiered access tends to cut equipment loss sharply — not because of the deposit, but because agents start paying attention to returns once there is a measurable standard they can see.

 The Staging Equipment Dimension